jyguyomarch/awesome-productivity/README.md

 - [The Bullet Journal](http://bulletjournal.com/) – A pen and paper method that turns a simple notebook into a highly efficient productivity tool.
 - [Rid Your Desktop of Clutter with This Simple Trio of Icons](http://lifehacker.com/5901487/rid-your-desktop-of-clutter-with-this-simple-trio-of-icons) – A little trick that has been keeping my desktop clean for years now.
 - [Advanced GTD with Remember The Milk](http://blog.rememberthemilk.com/post/116665489183/guest-post-advanced-gtd-with-remember-the-milk) – A tutorial on how to implement GTD with [Remember the Milk](https://www.rememberthemilk.com).
+- [12+ Tips and Tricks to Work Faster in Microsoft Outlook](http://lifehacker.com/12-tips-and-tricks-to-work-faster-in-microsoft-outlook-1540483009) – Tame your Outlook with these tips in order to get a little bit closer to the awesome _Inbox Zero_.

 ## Online Courses